Many people love dogs—in fact, dogs were voted the world's second-favorite animal in a recent Animal Planet survey!

-Different breeds, sizes, and ages of puppies require different foods.
-No formula fits all, so do your research.
-Your vet or breeder are great resources for getting breed-specific advice for feeding your puppy.
+Different breeds, sizes, and ages of puppies require other foods.
+No formula fits all, so do your research and find out what suits your particular breed.
+Your vet and your breeder can be great resources.

-What is the main key in puppy food?
+What is the primary key in puppy food?

 Making sure you are feeding your puppy food designed for them.

 Puppies grow much more quickly than adult dogs and need special nutrition to accommodate those needs.
-Look for a label that proves the food is made for puppies, and check to make sure it has the correct ratio of protein, fat, carbs, and fiber.
+Look for a label proving the food is made for puppies, and check to ensure it has the correct ratio of protein, fat, carbs, and fiber.

 Once you've determined what to feed your puppy, you should figure out how to feed your puppy.

-If you are changing food types from what the puppy is used to, do so gradually.
+If you change food types from what the puppy is used to, do so gradually.
 Ask the breeder what the puppy is used to, and mix the food you prefer with this old food for several days.

-Most puppies need three meals a day until they are around four months old.
-After that, it’s time to start scaling back to 2 meals a day.
+Most puppies need three meals daily until they are four months old.
+After that, it's time to start scaling back to 2 meals daily.

 But what if your puppy always acts hungry?